 Kiwifruit require careful attention to water management.
 Irrigation is a must in growing kiwifruit to keep the vines from dying the first year.
 They are the most drought sensitive fruit grown in Georgia, but they are also one of the most sensitive to overwatering.
 Kiwifruit grow best on a soil such as a sandy loam or sandy clay loam with good internal drainage.
 Raised beds are suggested in areas with marginal soil drainage at any time of the year.
 Adjust soil pH to 6.0 to 6.5 before planting.

-Set plants 8 to 15 feet apart depending on the amount of space available.
-The trellises should be 15 to 20 feet apart.
-In training a kiwifruit vine on a T-bar trellis, grow the vine as a single trunk to 6 inches below the wire.
+Set plants 8 to 15 ft apart depending on the amount of space available.
+The trellises should be 15 to 20 ft apart.
+In training a kiwifruit vine on a T-bar trellis, grow the vine as a single trunk to 6 in. below the wire.
 Then pinch out the top bud and train one shoot in each direction down the center wire to form a permanent arm or cordon.
 Kiwifruit have a habit of growing vigorously for several feet and then going into a twining phase.
 It is best to prune off this growth and allow the next stage of vigorous growth to occur down the wire.
 Wrap the vine loosely on the center wire as it grows and tie it to the wire with degradable string, tape or cloth.

-Allow fruiting arms to develop on both sides every 10 to 14 inches for commercial kiwifruit and every 24 to 30 inches for cold hardy kiwifruit.
+Allow fruiting arms to develop on both sides every 10 to 14 in. for commercial kiwifruit and every 24 to 30 in. for cold hardy kiwifruit.
 Allow fruiting arms to grow over the edge of the trellis and, if desired, to trail nearly to the ground.
 In the following year, the buds on these fruiting arms emerge and fruit is borne on the current season's growth (Figure 2).
 The next winter, remove the old fruiting arm if a replacement arm has grown.
-If no replacement arm is available, save the old arm and cut off last year's side shoots at 6 to 8 inches.
+If no replacement arm is available, save the old arm and cut off last year's side shoots at 6 to 8 in.
 New kiwifruit growth is very subject to wind damage, so tie new canes to the trellis as soon as possible.